Federated Learning over Noisy Channels: Convergence Analysis and Design Examples: Communication Design Examples for FL in Noisy Channels

-By applying the combining rules in Eqns.~\eqref{eqn:ul_div} and \eqref{eqn:dl_div}, we have the complete design for receiver diversity that can guarantee the convergence of FL at rate $\mathcal{O}(1/T)$, under the transmit power constraints at both clients and server.
+By applying the combining rules in Eqns.~\eqref{eqn:ul_div} and \eqref{eqn:dl_div}, we have the complete design for receive diversity combining that can guarantee the convergence of FL at rate $\mathcal{O}(1/T)$, under the transmit power constraints at both clients and server.

-\mypara{Remarks.} Receiver diversity combining is not as flexible as power control, because it can only achieve \emph{discrete} effective noise power levels.
-This is also confirmed in the experiments.
+\mypara{Remarks.} Receive diversity combining is not as flexible as power control, because it can only achieve \emph{discrete} effective noise power levels.
+This is also observed in the experiments.
 However, it can be useful in situations where adjusting the average transmit power is not feasible, e.g., no change at the transmitter is allowed.
-In addition, one can combine the transmit power control in Section~\ref{sec:tpc} with the receiver diversity combining in Section~\ref{sec:diversity} in a straightforward manner.
+In addition, one can combine the transmit power control in Section~\ref{sec:tpc} with the receive diversity combining in Section~\ref{sec:diversity} in a straightforward manner.
 We also note that there are other methods, such as increasing the precision of Analog-to-Digital Converters (ADC), to implement the SNR control policy.
 The general design principles in Theorems~\ref{thm:MTfull} to \ref{thm:MDTpart} can be similarly realized.